expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

   - **isDestructive (_boolean_)** -- (iOS only) If this property is truthy, on iOS the button title will be highlighted (as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/1648199-destructive) was set)
   - **isAuthenticationRequired (_boolean_)** -- (iOS only) If this property is truthy, triggering the action will require authentication from the user (as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/1648196-authenticationrequired) was set)
   - **doNotOpenInForeground (_boolean_)** -- (iOS only) If this property is truthy, triggering the action will not open the app in foreground (as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/unnotificationactionoptionforeground) was **NOT** set)
+- **previewPlaceholder (_string_)** -- (iOS only) Customizable placeholder for the notification preview text.
+This is shown if the user has disabled notification previews for the app.
+Defaults to the localized iOS system default placeholder (`Notification`).

 ### `Notifications.deleteCategoryAsync(name: string)`